Research

 Abstract: As a site of colonial conquest, sub-Saharan Africa has experienced colonialism’s historic and continuing harms.
 One of the aspects of this harm is epistemic.
 In the analytic philosophical tradition, this harm can partly be theorised in line with the literature on epistemic injustice, although it does not fit squarely.
 I show this by arguing for what can be understood as a colonial state’s specific manifestation of epistemic injustice.
 This manifestation takes into account the historical context of colonisation and the continuing coloniality of sub-Saharan African countries.
 From this, I argue for an approach to remediating this epistemic injustice that relies on the fair-minded pursuit of knowledge.
 This approach, I briefly argue, gains valuable insights from African epistemological traditions and can be beneficial to other epistemic injustice instances that result specifically from historical cases of oppression.

-• ‘Towards a Plausible Account of Epistemic Decolonization’ Philosophical Papers, 2020
+• ‘Towards a Plausible Account of Epistemic Decolonisation’ Philosophical Papers, 2020

 Abstract: Why should we decolonise knowledge?
 One popular rationale is that colonialism has set up a single perspective as epistemically authoritative over many equally legitimate ones, and this is a form of epistemic injustice.
 Hence, we should take different epistemic perspectives as having equal epistemic authority.
 A problem with this rationale is that its relativist implications undermine the call for decolonisation, which is premised on the objectivity of the moral claim that ‘epistemic colonisation is wrong’.
 In this paper, I aim to provide a rationale for epistemic decolonisation that avoids the shortfalls of this relativist rationale.
 I develop a distinctly epistemic rationale for epistemic decolonisation that positions the imperative to decolonise knowledge as an epistemic virtue.